julianschiavo/SimplePresence/README.md

 ---

-## Due to Discord selling out to Spotify, we are unable to use the cool shit they have on their integration.
+### Due to Discord selling out to Spotify, we are unable to use the cool shit they have on their integration.
-### I doubt I'll be updating this further except for big bugs or issues found in the future.
-Thanks for hanging with me, the original README is below.
+#### Make sure to tell your friends about what Discord is doing to help our movement that Discord should let third party developers use the same cool features.

 ---